 By comparison, as long as the task remains unchanged over successive runs, studies of class II factors using tracking tasks are complicated most by inter-run learning.
-Although most learning occurs over the first one or two runs or sessions, tracking performance can continue to improve over extended periods as evidenced by, for example, significant improvements still being made by normal subjects after nine weekly sessions [Jones and Donaldson, 1981].
+Although most learning occurs over the first one or two runs or sessions, tracking performance can continue to improve over extended periods as evidenced by, for example, significant improvements still being made by normal subjects after nine weekly sessions (Jones and Donaldson, 1981).
 Consequently, a major difficulty met in the interpretation of serial measures of performance following acute brain damage is differentiation of neurologic recovery from normal learning.
 Furthermore, it is not simply a matter of subtracting off the degree of improved performance due to learning seen in normal control subjects.
-Jones et al. [1990] have developed graphical analysis techniques which provide for the removal of the learning factor, as much as is possible, and which can be applied to generating recovery curves for individual subjects following acute brain damage such as stroke.
+Jones et al. (1990) developed graphical analysis techniques which provide for the removal of the learning factor, as much as is possible, and which can be applied to generating recovery curves for individual subjects following acute brain damage such as stroke.
 They demonstrated that, for tracking, percentage improvement in performance (PIP) graphs give more reliable evidence of neurologic recovery than absolute improvement in performance (PIA) graphs due to the former's greater independence from what are often considerably different absolute levels of performance.

-77.4.4 Statistical Analysis
+31.4.8 Statistical Analysis

-Parametric statistics (t-test, ANOVA) are by far the most commonly used in studies of sensorymotor/psychomotor performance due, in large part, to their availability and ability to draw out interactions between dependent variables.
-However, there is also a strong case for the use of non-parametric statistics.
-For example, the Wilcoxon matched-pairs statistic may be preferable for both between-group and withinsubject comparisons due to its greater robustness over its parametric paired t-test equivalent, with only minimal loss of power.
-This is important due to many sensory-motor measures having very non-Gaussian skewed distributions as well as considerably different variances between normal and patient groups.
+Parametric statistics (t-tests, ANOVA, discriminant analysis) are by far the most commonly used in studies of sensory-motor/psychomotor performance due, in large part, to their ability to draw out interactions between dependent variables.
+However, there is often a strong case for using nonparametric statistics.
+For example, the Wilcoxon matched-pairs statistic may be preferable for both between-group and within-subject comparisons due to its greater robustness over its parametric paired t-test equivalent, with only minimal loss of power if data are parametric.
+This is important due to many sensory-motor measures having very skewed distributions as well as considerably different variances between normal and patient groups.